pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 If you are seeing unexpectedly slow performance, you can gather a trace to understand what operations are being performed throughout the deployment and what the long poles are for your deployment.
-In most cases, the most time consuming operations will be the provisioning of one or more resources in your cloud provider, however, there may be cases where Pulumi itself is doing work that is limiting the performance of your deployments, and this may indicate an opportunity to further improve the Pulumi deployment orchestration engine to get the maximal parallelism and performance possible for your cloud
+In most cases, the most time-consuming operations will be the provisioning of one or more resources in your cloud provider, however, there may be cases where Pulumi itself is doing work that is limiting the performance of your deployments, and this may indicate an opportunity to further improve the Pulumi deployment orchestration engine to get the maximal parallelism and performance possible for your cloud